tburtchell/ziti-doc/docfx_project/ziti/overview.md

 available for identifying services.
 A Ziti Service is defined by a name and/or a certificate, rather than by a DNS name or an IP address (underlay concepts).
-Services also declare a node where traffic that exits the Ziti Network needs to be sent do before exiting.
+Services also declare a node where traffic that exits the Ziti Network needs to be sent to before exiting.
 It’s possible for the node traffic enters to be the same it exits and it’s possible for traffic needing to traverse the Ziti Network Routers to reach the correct node.
 Simply specifying the